Simple Network Management Protocol (SNMP)

 - noAuthNoPriv –

-This (no authentication, no privacy) security level uses community string for authentication and no encryption for privacy.
+This (no authentication, no privacy) security level uses a community string for authentication and no encryption for privacy.

 - authNopriv – This security level (authentication, no privacy) uses HMAC with Md5 for authentication and no encryption is used for privacy.

-- authPriv – This security level (authentication, privacy) uses HMAC with Md5 or SHA for authentication and encryption uses DES-56 algorithm.
+- authPriv – This security level (authentication, privacy) uses HMAC with Md5 or SHA for authentication and encryption uses the DES-56 algorithm.